-*This information was obtained from the CDC, WHO, FDOH, and John Hopkins Medicine websites.
+*Information on COVID-19 was obtained from the CDC, WHO, FDOH, and John Hopkins Medicine websites.